dentarg/auth0-blog/_posts/2017-11-28-aws-reinvent-day-1-recap.markdown

 - 2017-11-13-all-you-need-to-know-about-data-management-and-integration
 ---

-The AWS re:Invent conference is back in Las Vegas this week and with it brings **five** days of awesome talks, deep-dives, and of course huge announcements that promise to boost developer productivity, make DevOps simpler, and help companies grow and scale.
-This year the conference is spread across five hotels on the Las Vegas Strip and will feature over 1,500 different talks.
+The AWS re:Invent conference is back in Las Vegas this week and with it comes **five** days of awesome talks, deep-dives, and of course, huge announcements that promise to boost developer productivity, make DevOps simpler, and help companies grow and scale.
+This year the conference is spread across five hotels on the Las Vegas Strip and features over 1,500 different talks.
 I would love to be able to attend each one, but since I can't be in 100 places at once, I will share what I learned at the talks I could attend as well as the general announcements that Amazon will have when they host their keynotes on Wednesday and Thursday this week.

 ![AWS Registration](https://cdn.auth0.com/blog/aws-reinvent-2017/registration.jpg)

-At Auth0, we deeply care about **security, compliance, and identity**, and as luck would have it re:Invent features 117 sessions on just that.
+At Auth0, we deeply care about **security, compliance, and identity**, and as luck would have it, re:Invent features 117 sessions on just that.
 The other topic that I focused on today was **serverless** computing and I learned a ton.
 Since there was no keynote today, below are things I learned at the breakout sessions.

 ## Session: IAM for Enterprises: How Vanguard Strikes the Balance Between Agility, Governance, and Security